w3c/editing-explainer/README.md

 ### Meetings

-The Editing Working Group meets remotely at **8:00AM PST / 4:00PM UTC (3:00PM UTC during DST March 13th - November 6th, 2022)**, on the second **Thursday** of every month.
+The Editing Working Group meets remotely at **8:00AM PST**, on the second **Thursday** of every month.
 Meetings will cover issues [marked with the "Agenda+" label](https://github.com/w3c/editing/labels/Agenda%2B). **If you would like to discuss an existing issue, please tag it with "Agenda+" label so it can show up in the agenda query.
 If it is a new issue, please [create](https://github.com/w3c/editing/issues/new) and tag it with "Agenda+" label.**

 [Meeting Invite](https://www.w3.org/groups/wg/webediting/calendar/export/)